Press "Enter" to skip to content

 The most frustrating part of this is that my job hunting experience is not unique.
 According to the New York Federal Reserve, 28.4% of Americans polled are looking for a job.
 Yet, it seems that companies are having a hard time filling open positions.
 The length of time it takes for an opening to be filled peaked in 2022 but has not gone down to post-pandemic levels.
 Now it is taking around a month and a half to hire someone, when in the fall of 2019 it took only one month.
 Clearly, companies are finding it harder to fill empty roles.

-AI: Friend or Foe
+AI: friend or foe

 Artificial intelligence has been growing in its importance to the job hiring process for years now.
 The general belief is that AI would make hiring easier and more efficient.
 In practice, it’s harder on job seekers.